Job

 “All right, you accuser, I will show you that Job is a good man and that he will always try to be good,” answered the Lord.
 “I will allow you to test Job.”

 Job was very sad.
 All of his riches were gone!
 At least he had his family!
 Job knew that all of his children were visiting his oldest son’s house.
-They were all together and they were safe.
+They were all together, and they were safe.
 Then, a terrible thing happened.
 Another messenger came rushing up to Job’s house with more bad news.

 “Your sons and daughters were feasting at their oldest brother’s house when a very strong wind came up and knocked over the four corners of the house.
 The whole house fell down and crushed everyone in it.
 All of your children are dead!”

-Job was so upset that he tore his robe, shaved his head, fell down on the ground and began to pray.
+Job was so upset that he tore his robe, shaved his head, fell on the ground and began to pray.
 But he did not hate God like Satan said he would.
 He prayed to God and worshipped Him.

 When Satan came before the Lord again, he told the Lord that Job would curse God if he did not have his health.
 Satan wanted to test Job again.
-The Lord knew that Job would pass the test so He allowed Satan to make Job sick.
+The Lord knew that Job would pass the test, so He allowed Satan to make Job sick.

-Job’s wife told him that he should just give up.
+Job’s wife told him that he should give up.
 He should curse God and die.
 Job’s friends came and visited him.
 They thought he must have been doing bad things for all of these bad things to happen to him.
 Job knew he always tried to do what was right.
-He told them that but they did not believe him.
+He told them that, but they did not believe him.
 Everything was going wrong.
-Job loved God but he did not understand God.
+Job loved God, but he did not understand God.
 He began to ask God ‘why?”
 “Why was I ever born?”
 “Why didn’t I just die when I was a baby?”
 “Why am I alive?”

 Job learned an important lesson about God.
 He already knew God and loved Him.
 Now He knew that God is wiser and stronger than anything on earth.
 Job knew that he could trust God.